shxry1025/hello-github/README.md

 # hello-github
 just the beginning of github

-There are changed we made.
+There are changes we made.